Executive Council of New Zealand

 The Executive Council of New Zealand (Te Komiti Matua o Aotearoa) is the full group of "responsible advisers" to the governor-general, who advise on state and constitutional affairs.
 All government ministers must be appointed as executive councillors before they are appointed as ministers; therefore all members of Cabinet are also executive councillors.
 The governor-general signs a warrant of appointment for each member of the Executive Council, and separate warrants for each ministerial portfolio.

 To be an executive councillor, one must normally be a member of Parliament (this was codified in the Constitution Act of 1986).
 However, one may serve up to thirty days without being in Parliament; this is to allow for the transition of members not yet sworn in and members who have retired or been defeated.
 Each executive councillor must take the relevant oaths or affirmations set out in legislation.

+Origin

+The Executive Council of New Zealand was first constituted in 1840 by proclamation of Governor William Hobson, who designated it as the principal advisory body in the administration of the government.

 Function

 The Executive Council's primary function is to issue Orders in Council, which operate under the authority of the "Governor-General-in-Council".
 The authority for its existence is provided by the Letters Patent 1983.
 The Executive Council has de jure executive power.
 This power is used to legally enact the decisions of Cabinet (the de facto body of executive power), which under conventions of the Westminster system has no de jure authority.